![]() |

 as quickly as possible.”

-It is unlikely you will find the specialized resources needed to speed your recovery by googling them in the midst of crisis.
+On the day of the event, it is unlikely you will find the specialized resources needed to speed your recovery by googling them in the midst of a crisis.
 If you find them, they will undoubtedly be already committed to helping others.

 "And that," as they say, "Is why you need a Crisis Communications Plan."